dialop/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all the notes taken by Diana for the Lighthouse Web Developemt Bootcamp.
+This repository contains all the notes taken by [Diana](https://github.com/dialop) for the Lighthouse Labs Web Development Bootcamp.